High School Learning

 As children progress into the higher grades of their educational careers, the development of the child as a well-rounded and independent individual becomes a focus of our schools.
 Students are exposed to a wide variety of instructional facilitators, resources, and educational opportunities as they continue their journey to career and college readiness.
 Students will develop their interpersonal work skills as they collaborate with peers in all their classes through Project-Based Learning experiences and performance-oriented tasks.
 Experiential Learning seeks to engage students in the application of their skills into real-life and personally relevant activities.
 These educational experiences will often span multiple content areas and allow students the opportunity to build beyond a single classroom.

 Striving to develop socially responsible and empathetic students is key to the high school structure and ensures that students develop not only educationally, but emotionally as well.
-A culture of social-emotional learning in our classrooms strives to keep the learning environment as a safe and intellectually open space.
+A culture of high expectations and student success in our classrooms strives to keep the learning environment as a safe and intellectually open space.
 Students are able to grow as individuals as they develop their skills to successfully transition to high school and become college, career, and life ready.